TeamVK/TokenEnchant/default_config.md

   CEListTypeMore: "&a[TE] Type &c/te list %next% &ato read the next page."
   CannotUseTokenItem: "&c[TE] You cannot use TokenItems for crafting!"
   CustomDisplayToggle: "&a[TE] Changed the CustomEnchantDisplay to &e%state%&a."
+  NoPermissionToEnchant: "&c[TE] You don't have a permission to enchant &e%enchant% &cat the level &e%level% &c!"

 Reasons:
   Conflict: "Conflict"